 Would you expect your employees to drink from a muddy puddle outdoors?
 You certainly wouldn’t, because installing a water cooler is a fairly simple process that pays for itself in collaboration and camaraderie (not to mention the avoidance of cholera).
 However, you might indeed be forcing your employees to visit that metaphorical muddy puddle anyway—not for a drink, but for a breath.
 Such was made quite clear during the recent White House briefing, “Let’s Clear the Air on COVID.”

 This webinar was held by the White House's Office of Science and Technology Policy on March 29, 2022.
-Its goal was “[spotlight] the science behind improving indoor air quality to reduce COVID-19 transmission and produce better overall health outcomes – and how to engage Americans on the topic”.
+Its goal was to “[spotlight] the science behind improving indoor air quality to reduce COVID-19 transmission and produce better overall health outcomes – and how to engage Americans on the topic.”
 It highlighted the recent federal Clean Air in Buildings Challenge, as well as the EPA's practical guide for building managers as they develop a custom indoor air quality (IAQ) plan.
 The event also presented a panel of experts discussing what their work had shown about the importance of indoor air quality.
-In case you don’t wish to wait for the transcript of the event, here are our six key takeaways:
+In case you don’t wish to wait for the transcript of the event, here are our 6 key takeaways:

 When it comes to airborne diseases, air quality is everything.
 Originally it was believed that diseases like COVID-19 spread primarily through large droplets which quickly fall to the ground.
-However, we now know that the virus which causes COVID-19 primarily spreads through much smaller airborne particles—invisible aerosols which remain in the air longer and travel further than these large droplets.
+However, we now know that the virus which causes COVID-19 primarily spreads through much smaller airborne particles—invisible aerosols which remain in the air longer and travel further than large droplets.
 These particles require layered prevention strategies beyond masking and distancing.
 They require improved air quality.
-The briefing emphasized three methods of improving IAQ: ventilation, filtration, and disinfection.
+The briefing emphasized 3 methods of improving IAQ: ventilation, filtration, and disinfection.

 Many older buildings can’t handle the strain of the high-MERV filters recommended for catching the smallest particles.
-Meanwhile, certain settings easily increase ventilation because of design (i.e., the windows don’t open), seasonal temperature changes, or expense.
+Meanwhile, certain settings cannot easily increase ventilation because of design (i.e., the windows don’t open), seasonal temperature changes, or expense.